A brief history of the purdue reamer club

 Because of the relative inactivity of the club, the Reamers were looking for a reason for their existence as an outstanding group of men, instead of “just another honorary society”.
 A new constitution was adopted on June 2, 1926.
 It was approved by President Pittinger, Vice President O’Meara, and Secretary Payne.
 Dean M.L.
 Fisher spoke at the first initiation, conducted after the adoption of the new constitution.
 The club carried on various spirit raising activities on campus from that point on.

 The club was still carrying on its good work in the years from 1932 – 1937, and it was during these years that the Reamer club started on one of its most outstanding pieces of work for the promulgation of Purdue traditions.
 In Spring of 1939, a sophomore pharmacy student, Israel Selkowitz, had an idea.
 He suggested that Purdue have an official mascot, something symbolic of a school rich in engineering heritage.
 This idea was developed and carried on until the culmination of efforts took place on September 11, 1940, when the Boilermaker Special I was presented to the university.
 The Purdue Reamer Club was appointed caretakers of the mascot at that time, and is still carrying out these duties.
-The superstructure was refitted in 1951, giving BMS II its birth, with a trailer added in 1951.
+The BMS II was born in mid-1953, with a trailer added in 1956.
 At this time, work was done to acquire BMS III, which was obtained as a donation from General Motors in October of 1960.

 Moving into the future, the club is now the caretaker of the newest Boilermaker Specials: The BMS VII and Xtra Special VIII.
 The club supports Purdue sports teams by sponsoring scholarships and awards and cheering loudly at athletic events.
 Club members drive the trains to athletic events including home and away football games, and home basketball and volleyball games, among various other on-and-off campus events.
 Outside the university, the club contributes to the local community through philanthropic events.
 As a whole, the Reamer Club is a group of highly dedicated and spirited students devoted to bettering Purdue University.